Skip to main content

 The Chevrolet Silverado 1500 holds its own with a wide mix of engines and configurations, and the mechanically related GMC Sierra 1500 Denali sets the standard for pickup truck luxury with its chrome-encrusted exterior and opulent cabin.

-The recently redesigned Toyota Tundra is a legitimate alternative to the American truck brands.
-The new Tundra has fresh, rugged style, a turbo V6 with more power and better fuel economy than the former V8, and updated comfort and tech.
-The Nissan Titan is another option, although it's limited to a single V8 engine with fewer trim levels and less capability than its competitors.
-It does offer a generous warranty, however.
+Meanwhile, the Toyota Tundra is a legitimate alternative to the American truck brands.
+Redesigned in 2022, the Tundra's rugged style features a turbo V6 engine with more power and better fuel economy than the former V8, as well as updated comfort and tech.

 Heavy-duty trucks

-Heavy-duty trucks are up for nearly any task: If you need to haul earth, rock or building materials, or tow horse trailers, fifth-wheel campers or even other trucks, you'll need an HD pickup.
-The maximum capabilities of heavy-dutys are pretty evenly matched, and the differences between models are not as significant as those between midsize or light-duty full-size pickups.
+If you need to haul earth, rock or building materials, or tow a horse trailer, a fifth-wheel camper or even another truck, you'll need a heavy-duty pickup.
+The maximum capabilities of heavy-dutys are pretty evenly matched, and the differences between models are not as significant as those between midsize and light-duty full-size pickups.
 The main factors typically involve engine type (gas or diesel), towing receiver (gooseneck or tongue hitch), bed length, wheel size and axle ratios, among other details.

 When picking from the current crop of heavy-duty trucks, which include the Chevrolet Silverado HD, GMC Sierra HD, Ford Super Duty and Ram Heavy Duty lineups, it's best to look for the features and technology that help you get the job done rather than the official maximum towing and payload ratings.
 Preferred styling and interior comfort play a role here too.

-The Nissan Titan XD is an alternative for some buyers.
-The Titan XD sits between light- and heavy-duty capabilities, offering the comfortable ride and road manners of the former with the extra muscle of the latter.
-The XD hasn't been updated for several years, however, and most light-duty trucks now eclipse its tow ratings.
-The Titan XD doesn't cost quite as much as other heavy-duty trucks, though, so it could be an option if your trailering needs aren't extreme.
+A used 2024 Nissan Titan XD is an alternative for some buyers.
+Discontinued after the 2024 model year, the Titan XD sits between light- and heavy-duty capabilities, offering the comfortable ride and road manners of the former with the extra muscle of the latter.
+The XD hadn't been updated for several years, however, and most light-duty trucks now eclipse its tow ratings.
+But it doesn't cost quite as much as other heavy-duty trucks, so it could be an option if your trailering needs aren't extreme.

 Electric trucks

-Love it or loathe it, the EV revolution has come for trucks.
-And while many people think of electric vehicles as either shapeless, soulless transportation pods or Teslas, the pairing of trucks and electricity isn't as strange as it sounds.
-Electric motors make mountains of torque, and torque is the currency of modern-day trucks.
-EVs can also deliver most of that torque instantly, unlike even the stoutest gas or diesel engines whose grunt is mediated by transmissions, driveshafts, axles and often turbochargers.
+Love it or loathe it, the EV truck revolution is here, and electric motors make mountains of torque, and torque is the currency of modern-day trucks.
+EVs, including the Ford F-150 Lightning, the Rivian R1T and the GMC Hummer EV, can also deliver most of that torque instantly, unlike even the stoutest gas or diesel engines, whose grunt is mediated by transmissions, driveshafts, axles and often turbochargers.

-Today there are only three EV trucks in mainstream production: the Ford F-150 Lightning, the Rivian R1T and the GMC Hummer EV.
-(Production of the Tesla Cybertruck, with its sci-fi style and oddball utility, has recently started after many delays.)
 Like the gas-powered F-150, the Lightning is built on a robust truck frame and is capable of full-size truck tasks.
-Towing capacity is limited to a still useful 10,000 pounds and range is estimated at 320 miles on a full battery charge (although we've achieved up to 345 miles on the Edmunds EV Range Test).
+Towing capacity is limited to a still useful 10,000 pounds, and range is estimated at 320 miles on a full battery charge (although we've achieved up to 345 miles in the Edmunds EV Range Test).
 The Lightning also has enough capacity to run power tools and electronic devices and even send current to power your home.